Ebiroll/esp32_sigrok/README.md

 # Dev branch

 This branch requires esp-idf 4.2, It aims to run with DMA and parallell i2s mode for digital aquisition.
-This is how it could have been usable, if it was working.
+This is how all this could have been usable, if it was working.

 It tries to use the ledc module to generate P_CLK, unfortunately I have not been able to get it running.
 I mainly tried with the esp32s2.
+The code is in sampler.c, so change to #if § in sampler.c and #if 0 in analog.c

 Also set
 ```